Fiona Hill: GOP members are doing Russia a favor with ‘fictional narrative’ about Ukraine meddling

-In testifying before the House impeachment inquiry Thursday, former White House advisor Fiona Hill critiqued Republicans for promoting a “fictional narrative” that Ukraine, not Russia, is meddling in the U.S. elections.
+In testifying before the House impeachment inquiry Thursday, former White House adviser Fiona Hill criticized Republicans for promoting a “fictional narrative” that Ukraine, not Russia, is meddling in the U.S. elections.

 The problem with that story is that it’s not only untrue, she said, but that it benefits Russia as President Vladimir Putin seeks to undermine the U.S. and boost his own country’s power internationally, including in Ukraine, where Russia effectively annexed Crimea in 2014.